writing/extracts

 Halley’s Comet streaked across the Southern sky in February 1986.
 This was a time when information was thin on the ground; a time to read signs wherever we could find them.
 It was not lost on us that Halley’s Comet, that red star shaking down disease, pestilence and war, had become visible at times of great historical turbulance: the Battle of Hastings, the Great Plague of London, Napoleon preparing for his fateful invasion of Russia.
 In Governor Van der Stel’s Cape diary of 1682, he records a sighting of the comet linking it to ‘heavy rains and an insect pest that has destroyed the crops.
 What will happen when the comet has sunk right down God Almighty alone can tell.[i]’

-According to my Calvinist middle class upbringing, the Bible was clear about our state of sin and God’s inevitable punishment and although I no longer attended Church or believed in these notions intellectually, during this time I became deeply superstitious.
+According to my Calvinist, middle-class upbringing, the Bible was clear about our state of sin and God’s inevitable punishment and although I no longer attended Church or believed in these notions intellectually, during this time I became deeply superstitious.
 The Comet was a harbinger of something and I gave it the mystical attention it deserved.

 The Comet had been visible for a few months in the early hours of the morning and what I remember of this time is a warm April evening climbing the hill to the latticed dome of the Yeoville water tower with a six pack of Black Label, a roll of blankets and a copy of the I Ching I had stolen especially for this occasion.
 The night was shrill with crickets as we stared into the sky trying to discern the trail of the Comet from millions of starry points.
 I threw coins on the blanket, squinting at the I Ching, deciphering the hexagram by torchlight.
 ‘Listen here!
 I shouted to the company, trying to make myself heard above the noise of the party.
 ‘It says that strength in the face of danger does not plunge ahead but bides its time.’